AyushmanTripathy/pips/Readme.md

 execution starts with global function (global scope), hence it is possible to return out of global scope.
-if a integer value is returned, it is used as exit code.
+if a number value is returned, it is used as exit code.

 ### Buildin Functions